How to Install Ruby on Ubuntu 18.04

 Installing Ruby using Rbenv

 Rbenv is a lightweight Ruby version management tool which allows you to easily switch Ruby versions.
-By default Rbenv doesn’t handle installing Ruby versions so we also need to install ruby-build
+By default Rbenv doesn’t handle installing Ruby versions so we also need to install ruby-build which is a tool that helps you to install any version of Ruby you may need.
+It is available as a standalone program and as a plugin for rbenv.

 To install Ruby using the Rbenv script, follow these steps: